Filing a past due return may not be as difficult as you think.

 Gather return information and come see us.
 You should bring any and all information related to income and deductions for the tax years for which a return is required to be filed.

 Payment Options - Ways to Make a Payment

 There are several different ways to make a payment on your taxes.
 Payments can be made by credit card, electronic funds transfer, check, money order, cashier's check, or cash.

 Payment Options - For Those Who Can't Pay in Full

 Taxpayers unable to pay all taxes due on the bill are encouraged to pay as much as possible.
 By paying as much as possible now, the amount of interest and penalties owed will be lessened.
 Based on the circumstances, a taxpayer could qualify for an extension of time to pay, an installment agreement, a temporary delay, or an offer in compromise.

 Taxpayers who need more time to pay can set up either a short-term payment extension or a monthly payment plan.

-- A short-term extension gives a taxpayer an additional 60 to 120 days to pay.
+- A short-term extension gives a taxpayer up to 120 days to pay.
 No fee is charged, but the late-payment penalty plus interest will apply.
-Generally taxpayers will pay less in penalties and interest than if the debt were repaid through an installment agreement over a greater period of time.

 It's important to understand the ramifications of not filing a past due return and the steps that the IRS will take.
 Taxpayers who continue to not file a required return and fail to respond to IRS requests for a return may be considered for a variety of enforcement actions.